 All the classes end with sitting poses to concentrate on the breath and cool the body before final relaxation lying on the back.

-Once one feels they have achieved a certain capability to follow the beginner 2 class without feeling rushed or out of breath and can follow the most important alignment cues it is time to move on.
+How many classes one will need to take before moving on is completely individual.
+Once one feels they have achieved a certain capability to follow the class without feeling rushed or out of breath and can follow the most important alignment cues it is probably time to move on.
+If you are unsure just ask a teacher to keep an eye on you during the class and tell you after class if he/she thinks you can approach the next level.